Hand heart

+The gesture and symbol has been seen widely used in Korean K-Dramas and has several variations including forming the heart-shape by curving the thumbs to form the top of the heart and the remaining fingers of both hands joining to form the bottom of the heart.
+However, in recent years, the practice has evolved so that some people use the index and middle fingers to form the heart, rather than the entire hand; this variation is then called a finger heart.
+The classic Korean thumb-and-index finger gesture is also a different finger heart.

 Google patent

 Google filed a patent in July 2011 that allowed Google Glass users to use the hand heart in front of an object to cause the gadget to automatically recognise the object, take a picture, and send it to social networks as a "liked" image.